almondheil/csc105-python-tutorial/docs/pandas-read-csv.rst

 our purposes here we'll use the popular library Pandas which can do it (and as a bonus, handles unexpected data or whitespace way better than we'll be able to).

-First we'll look at what a CSV file is and how it's stored, then we can jump into using Pandas to import and work with one.
+First we'll look at what a CSV file is and how it's stored, and then we can jump into using Pandas to manipulate them.

 What are CSV Files?
 ===================